deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

      Custom Action Project for Advanced Installer"

 The difference between these two templates has to do with the evolution of .NET.
-The original, Windows-only application framework was called ".NET Framework" and it ran only on Windows.
+The original application framework was called ".NET Framework" and it ran only on Windows.
 The modern, cross-platform application framework is called simply .NET.
 Because for our purposes here we have decided to target an old